Rice Ear-Cutting Caterpillar

 Dispersal: Adults are migratory, and can fly long distances.
 Larvae can also move through and between fields.

 When can damage be expected?
-Outbreaks appear to be favoured by periods of drought followed by heavy rain.
-The presence of alternative hosts also sustain populations.
-Adults survive better, and produce more eggs, when maximum temperatures are around 15oC.
+Outbreaks appear to be favored by periods of drought followed by heavy rain.
+The combination of factors—reduced natural enemy pressure during drought, followed by an abundance of host plants and favorable conditions after rain creates an ideal environment for the rapid increase of populations, leading to outbreaks.
+Adults survive better and produce more eggs when maximum temperatures are around 15oC.

 MANAGEMENT PRACTICES

-This is a sporadic and often localised pest.
+This is a sporadic and often localized pest.
 The key to successful management is detecting infestations before serious damage has occurred.

 Monitoring

 Pheromone traps can be used to monitor adult moths, with the economic threshold for management being 25-50 moths per trap per day.
-Contact NPPC on how to procure pheromone traps.
+Contact NPPC for pheromone traps.

 Effect of variety